brockf/ICC/README.md

 ### Create a new study

 * Copy the example study folder, "artecat", into a subfolder of your main ICC directory
-* Modify `config.txt` with the configuration options for the new study
+* Modify `config.txt` with the configuration options for the new study using Excel.
+Save as a tab-delimited text file.
 * Modify the stimuli in the `stimuli` sub-folder.

 ### Run a session